-Technically, Yellowstone and Grand Teton National Parks are neighbors.
+Technically, Yellowstone and Grand Teton are neighbors.
 Grand Teton is the smaller of the two, while Yellowstone is quite large.
 There is no real middle location to visit both parks.
 If you are going to travel from Yellowstone to Grand Teton, it is best to plan a few days in each so that you are driving less and enjoying the outdoors more.
 Here are some tour options if you do want to combine both Grand Teton and Yellowstone.

 2 Days in Yellowstone

 To visit all of Yellowstone in a day is impossible.
 In 2018, we were there for 2 full days and saw most of what we wanted to see, but it was quite rushed.
 I recommend that a true Yellowstone family vacation be at least a week long to fully explore and soak in the beauty this area has to offer.
 Since we were on a time crunch, 2 days is all we had.
 In 2022, we only spent a day here.
 We originally had planned to drive the Beartooth Highway from the northeast and drive through Lamar Valley, but the flooding in June derailed those plans (it was closed).
 We changed courses and entered through the Eastern side, by Cody, and loved our time there (although it did take time off the park visit).

 Yellowstone National Park is divided into two driving loops – Upper and Lower.
 In 2018, we were coming from Grand Teton National Park to Yellowstone, we came in through the South entrance and planned to do the Lower Loop on Day 1.
 In 2022, we did the West Thumb Geyser Basin and Yellowstone Lake area, since we missed it the first time.

 - Upper Geyser Basin

 - Dinner in West Yellowstone or Idaho Springs